 Sue talks about her latest travels, the places she went to, some of her unique experiences and the people she meets.

 We didn’t get any response from our readers, as to whether any of them write or read library fan fiction.
 However we have some information relating to fan fiction in general and some library fan fiction.

 New York: a Literary Map

-TEMPORARY SPACE: Excerpts from a Move Part 2 by Allison Sloan
+Preplanning for the Move Back: Excerpts from a Move Part 3 by Allison Sloan

 The staff of Reading Public Library are preparing for the move back to their newly renovated premises.
 However, there are still some challenging and humorous moments the staff have to endure.